 Also note that, if you are planning to travel in summer season, it is best to visit Ephesus in the morning as it can be quite hot afternoon during summer.

 There is no dress code for female visitors, in Ephesus, it is completely OK to wear shorts, mini skirts, t-shirts, capris or sleveless tops just like the most Turkish women do!
 Only exception is visiting a mosque.
 If you are planning to visit the beautiful mosque of Isa Beyin Selcuk town and Virgin Mary’s House, you should be covering legs and shoulders.

 The answer to this question depends on the visitor’s interest and physical condition.
 Most visitors can see the highlights by spending 2-3 hours at most.

 If you plan to see additional sites like the Terrace Houses, House of Mary, St John’s Basilica or Ephesus Museum, you should plan adding additional hours.
 Pre-organized package tours generally include Virgin Mary’s House, Artemis Temple and Ephesus Museum.
 If you join a private tour, you can get a customized tour programme that suits your preferences.

-In front of the Temple of Hadrian in Ephesus, there is an arhaeological area that is roofed.
-It is easy to pass it up if you donot have any information before your visit.
+In front of the Temple of Hadrian in Ephesus, there is an archaeological area that is roofed.
+It is easy to pass it up if you do not have any information before your visit.

 Terrace Houses are well-preserved apartments of wealthy Romans and they are elegantly decorated with vivid frescoes and well-preserved mosaics that provide a glimpse into the life of the wealthy Romans.

-You need to pay extra 55 Turkish Lira over the entrance fee to see it.
+You need to pay an extra entrance fee to see it.